blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 you may send each hanging projectile at a target of your choice.
 Make a ranged spell attack for each projectile, which does 1d4 piercing damage on a hit.
 From Higher Levels: You may cast from higher levels.
 When you do, the total of the dice rolled are added to the amount of damage reduction.
+If you did not cast this spell with a psionic die, substitute with 1d4.
 ```

 ```